Each type of meat that can be eaten has a different sustainability footprint.

 There’s also the lifecycle of producing meat to consider – different stages are going to have different sustainability and environmental impacts.

-For example, the farming or production stage might have a far bigger footprint than the transport/delivery stage
+For example, the farming or production stage might have a far bigger footprint than the transport/delivery stage (when doing a lifecycle assessment of meat)

-Final numbers on sustainability of meat can be influenced by the unit meat is measured by – by calorie produced, gram of protein produced, gram of fat produced, and so on
+Final numbers on sustainability of meat can also be influenced by the unit meat is measured by – by calorie produced, gram of protein produced, gram of fat produced, and so on

 Other than switching the type of meat someone eats, eating less total meat (especially beef, as well as lamb and goat), and adding certain types of plant based foods to a diet might be a more sustainable way to eat.